 - If this is not the case you need to speak with your own parish priest to arrange the baptism at your parish church.
 OR

 - If there is a special reason that you want your child/children baptised at St Boniface - i.e. the you were baptised or married at St Boniface - then you will need to obtain a letter of permission from your parish priest.

-- To arrange a baptism it is necessary to make an appointment with one of the priests who will complete an application form and make arrangements for you, (the parent(s)), to attend a series of instructions on the last two Tuesdays evenings of the month at 7:30pm.
+- To arrange a baptism it is necessary to make an appointment with one of the priests who will complete an application form and make arrangements for you, (the parent(s)), to attend a series of instructions on the last Monday of the month at 7:30pm.
 These instructions are given by one of the priests.